DXHeroes/knowledge-base-content/issues/poor_code_quality.md

 ## Reasons of the poor code quality

-### Team culture
+**Team culture**

-Poor code quality can be caused by a team that “doesn’t give a shit”.
+Poor code quality can be caused by a team that "doesn't give a shit".
 Make sure that the team knows their purpose.

 Another reason may be a lack of senior expertise within the team.

 Poor code quality can be caused by long-term technical debt accumulation, give the team some time for refactoring the code and pay-off the technical debt.

-### Processes
+**Processes**

 No or weak quality assurance practices can lead to poor code quality rather quickly.